• Skip to primary navigation

 How to Make Caldo de Pollo (Mexican Chicken Soup)

-• Rinse the chicken and season lightly with salt and pepper.
-Set it aside while you chop all your veggies.
+Step 1: Prep Chicken.
+Rinse chicken and season with salt and pepper.

-• Toss in the carrots, potatoes, cabbage, corn, and cilantro.
-Let everything simmer for another 20 minutes or until the veggies are tender and the chicken is fully cooked.
+Step 4: Add Veggies.
+Add carrots, potatoes, cabbage, corn, and cilantro.
+Let soup simmer for 20 minutes or until vegetables are tender and chicken is cooked through.

-• Ladle the caldo de pollo and serve alone or serve with a side of white rice, warm corn tortillas, or crusty bread.
-Finish each bowl with a squeeze of fresh lime juice and extra cilantro for topping.
+Step 5: Serve.
+Ladle soup into bowls.
+Serve alone or with white rice, warm corn tortillas, or crusty bread on the side.
+Finish each bowl with a squeeze of fresh lime juice and extra cilantro.

 Caldo de Pollo (Mexican Chicken Soup) with carrots, onion, green cabbage, corn cob pieces and jalapenos served in a Mexican clay bowl.